RuiFan6/Pot-Plant-Phenotyping/README.md

-# pot Plant Phenotyping Pipeline
+# Pot Plant Phenotyping Pipeline

 A simple RGB-based 3D phenotyping pipeline using smartphone video and Structure-from-Motion.